Psychologists would tell us that our greatest need beyond the basics for survival is our need to belong and be accepted.

 As our world gets more connected with technology like the internet, smart phones, and social media, research would show that we are at risk for minimizing the benefits of genuine connection.
 In addition, today’s technology enables the instant personalization of getting what we want, when we want it, and many times that fosters isolation instead of connection during our “free time” beyond school, work, and the essentials of running a home.
 We don’t need a PhD in psychology to see the reality around us.
-All we need to do is look around a lunchroom at work, an evening at home, or the ‘waiting period’ for a practice to end, a bus to arrive, or even a “date night” out on the town.
+All we need to do is look around a lunchroom at work, an evening at home, or the ‘waiting period’ for a practice to end, a bus to arrive, or a meal to be served.

 Here are a few thoughts to help make the gift of connection this holiday season be more meaningful and engaging:

-- Acknowledge the reality that there is pain, discomfort, and challenge in any relationship.
+(1) Acknowledge the reality that there is pain, discomfort, and challenge in any relationship.
 The ups and downs in relationships are a sign of LIFE, not death.
-Flat-lining by way of not caring is a sign of death in relationships.
+“Flat-lining” by way of not caring is a sign of death in relationships.

-- Admit that “I am not perfect.”
-Hopefully, they will acknowledge their own imperfect reality, but don’t sweat it if they don’t.
+(2) Admit that “I am not perfect.”
+Hopefully, they will acknowledge their own “non-perfect” reality, but don’t sweat it if they don’t.

 It takes an intentional effort to give the gift of connection to those around us.
-Especially those where we know there is tension in the relationship.
+Especially those where we know there is a struggle in the relationship.
 The gift of connection will take more than the swipe of a credit card.
-However, as we make the effort to build stronger connections with those closest to us, we will build and strengthen our character, and Character Creates Opportunity to contribute to the emotional health and well-bring of those we care about most.
+However, as we make the effort to build stronger connections with those closest to us, we will build and strengthen our character, and Character Creates Opportunity® to contribute to the emotional health and well-bring of those we care about most.